andreafabrizi/DNSProxy/README.md

 * did improve code readability
 * done more crashtest, memleak, timing tests
 * it really works with millions query !
-* provided Varnish config as well
+* published and improved a Varnish configuration as well

 Version 1.01 - April 2015:
 * HTTPS resolver support (even more privacy)